oscarmoore38/PID-Controller/README.md

 ### Why build a PID Controller?
 If you’ve glanced around my GitHub, you’ve probably noticed that my interests tend to orbit two areas: **C++** and **robotics**.
 I’m still early in this space and feeling out where I’d like to go, but one thing is consistent: I’m curious, and I like understanding how things work all the way down to the hardware.

 My last project was entirely software-driven.
 I designed the kinematics and motion logic, but didn’t actually build the physical arm.
-This time I wanted to get my hands on sensors, encoders, and a microcontroller — to bridge the gap between simulation and something I can actually see and touch.
+This time I wanted to get my hands on sensors, encoders, and a microcontroller, to bridge the gap between simulation and something I can actually see and touch.

 The idea for this project came while watching my Roomba navigate around my living room.
 As it moved from hardwood to a rug, I caught myself thinking: